CodingItWrong/outsidein.dev/book/next-steps.md

 Here are some suggestions for how to find others to do agile development with:

-- An easy first step is to join the [#outside-in-dev channel](https://discord.gg/k8e8ZSuQr6) on my Discord server.
-You can chat about what we've learned together and how we're applying it.
+- An easy first step is to join [the book's online chat](https://link.outsidein.dev).
+You can discuss about what we've learned together and how we're applying it.
 - Find a local [meetup](https://www.meetup.com/) focused on agile development practices.
 "Software crafters" or "software craftsmanship" are common terms for such meetups.
 - Attend a workshop on TDD or refactoring.
 One instructor I would recommend is [Sandi Metz](https://www.sandimetz.com/courses), who is so amazing that it is *absolutely* worth learning a little Ruby programming to take her course.
 - Share this book with someone you think would benefit from it, and talk together about your experiences with it.